GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries

-To address the inherent limitations of individual error metrics, Lee~\etalcite{lee2024ral} revisit both the point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling} and point-to-point~\cite{besl1992tpami} metrics, leveraging their complementary strengths in GenZ-ICP.
+To address the inherent limitations of individual error metrics, Lee~\etalcite{lee2024ral} revisited both the point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling} and point-to-point~\cite{besl1992tpami} metrics, leveraging their complementary strengths in GenZ-ICP.
 Specifically, the point-to-plane error metric is applied to correspondences on structured surfaces where reliable surface normals can be estimated, while the point-to-point error metric is applied to correspondences in unstructured or sparse regions to avoid using unreliable normals.
 This adaptive metric selection improves robustness to geometric variation and mitigates optimization degradation by generating constraints along a broader range of directions.

-However, GenZ-ICP assigns uniform weights to all correspondences of the same residual type, without accounting for the varying uncertainty of individual measurements.
-In this work, we address this limitation by extending the uncertainty-based weighting strategy of Yuan~\etalcite{yuan2022ral}, which was originally formulated for point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling} correspondences.
-We additionally model the covariance of point-to-point~\cite{besl1992tpami} residuals and incorporate the variance of discretization error~\cite{wu2024icra} to account for uncertainty induced by voxel-based map discretization.
+However, GenZ-ICP assigns a uniform weight to all correspondences within each residual type, without accounting for the varying uncertainty of individual measurements.
+To overcome this limitation, we extend the uncertainty-based weighting strategy proposed by Yuan~\etalcite{yuan2022ral}, originally formulated for point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling} correspondences, to a hybrid residual formulation.
+Specifically, we formulate a covariance model for point-to-point~\cite{besl1992tpami} residuals and augment the variance of discretization error to account for uncertainty induced by voxel-based map discretization.
 This formulation allows the optimization to prioritize more reliable observations while reducing the influence of noisy or uncertain measurements.
-That is, we adopt a state update that jointly uses point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling} and point-to-point~\cite{besl1992tpami} metrics, which we refer to as a hybrid-metric state update.
-This hybrid-metric formulation mitigates LiDAR degeneracy under directionally insufficient planar constraints by jointly using point-to-plane and point-to-point error metrics.
+We refer to this reliability-aware integration of point-to-plane and point-to-point residuals as the hybrid-metric state update.

-\section{System Overview}
+\section{SYSTEM OVERVIEW}